Percival Springs Airport

-Percival Springs Airport is a public-use airport located 1 mile southeast of Watson, Illinois, United States.
+Percival Springs Airport (FAA LID: 2T2) is a public-use airport located 1 mile southeast of Watson, Illinois, United States.
 It is privately owned.

 Camping is a major attraction at the airport.
 The facility includes RV parking spaces and places for tent camping.
 In total, there are 24 camping spaces located at the airport for temporary and long-term camping.
 Adjacent showers and restrooms also support the facility.

 Facilities and aircraft

 The airport has one runway.
 Runway 18/36 measures 2000 x 100 ft and is made of turf.
 It has a 300 ft stopway at the north end.
 The airport has no FBO.

 For the 12-month period ending March 31, 2020, the airport had 1100 per year, or 21 per week.
 This traffic was 91% air taxi and 9% general aviation.
 For that same time period, one aircraft, a helicopter, was based at the airport.